ambihome-gmbh/asyncapi/README.md

 - [x] sample services for tests should not be in `lib` but in `test/support`, see https://til.hashrocket.com/posts/3y6morjjs7-add-elixir-files-to-your-compiled-list
 - [x] make mqtt-client robust
 - [x] create a more involved sample service with state, implementing a stack
-- [ ] for the stack-service create tests that use payload examples from the asyncapi-schema as test data, behaviour should match that of `description` in the schema (if there is no better place to put that)
 - [ ] bundle files, so that we can use tools that can not use multiple files, sth like this should do it
     ```
     # merges but does **not** resolte file-refs!?